 Jan Gunnar Hoff was born in Bodø, 1958.
 He was educated at NTNU, Jazzdep in Trondheim 1986-89 and studied arranging and composing at NMH, Oslo 2001-2002.
 His career as a jazz musician started in 1976 with piano trio and as a backing musician for drummer Jon Christensen and other national jazz artists at local jazz club events.
 Hoff became a professional musician in 1979 and toured with Arild Andersen and Nils Petter Molvær in 1982.
 In 1987 Hoff participated in an all star Norwegian combo presenting Jan Garbarek’s commission for the Federation of Norwegian Jazz musicians, FNJ.

-Hoff´s debut CD Syklus was recorded in 1992, the music based on a commission for the Arts Festival of North Norway, performed at a concert at the Harstad festival 1992.
-Since 1993 Hoff worked as a bandleader presenting original compositions in his band consisting of some of Scandinavias leading musicians: Audun Kleive, Bjørn Kjellemyr, Tore Brunborg, Knut Riisnæs, Per Jørgensen.
-Major band events include Hoff´s highly acclaimed Vossajazz-debut in 1995, Oris London Jazzfestival and Molde Int.
+Hoff´s debut CD Syklus was recorded in 1992.
+The music was based on Hoff´s commission for the Arts Festival of North Norway, performed at a concert at the Harstad festival 1992.
+Since 1993 Hoff has worked as a bandleader presenting original compositions in a band consisting of some of Scandinavias leading musicians: Audun Kleive, Bjørn Kjellemyr, Tore Brunborg, Knut Riisnæs, Per Jørgensen.
+Albums: Moving (1995), Crosslands (1998), In town (2003).
+In 2007 Hoff released an album with his Edvard Prize (award) – winning jazz mass Meditatus, with the Bodø cathedral choir and his group.
+Other important band events include Hoff´s highly acclaimed Vossajazz-debut in 1995, Oris London Jazzfestival and Molde Int.
 Jazzfestival 1996 with EBU-TV broadcast to 12 European countries.
-Another highlight is their successful collaboration with Pat Metheny in Molde 2001.
+At Moldejazz 2002 Hoff and his group did a successful collaboration with Pat Metheny.
 Excerpt “Extraditon” (Metheny) from NRK.

 Several duo constallations a.o with Maria Joao in Norway, Croatia and France 2008.
 Other collaborations include Norwegian artists like Unni Wilhelmsen, Terje Nilsen, Jan Eggum, Halvdan Sivertsen, Jørn Hoel.
 Worth mentioning is also the Harstad festival in Northern Norway 1995 where Hoff did a spontanous duo session with Chick Corea.